akerlytics/akerlytics.github.io/EDITOR-links.md

 To share with a potential contributor to the project:

 **To view**:
-- Got to this address: https://github.com/akerlytics/akerlytics.github.io/blob/initial-push/EDITOR-links.md
+- Share this page address: https://github.com/akerlytics/akerlytics.github.io/blob/initial-push/EDITOR-links.md

 **To edit**:
-- Create a GitHub account
+- Create a GitHub account; log in.
 - Edit text directly within GitHub's interface:
     1. Go to section using links bellow,
     2. Refresh page is it has been openned for a long time to ensure all latest changes are displayed.
-    3. Edit the text via `pen` button in the top-right of the text block.
+    3. Edit the text via `pencil` button in the top-right of the text block.

 ---